• Home

 Enhance Community Safety

-• Increase safety calming measures on popular routes to school, high pedestrian areas, bike routes, and accident prone areas to improve safety.
+• Add stronger traffic-calming measures on routes to schools, busy pedestrian areas, bike routes, and high-accident streets.

-• Maintain funding for mental health resources for our first responders and community.
+• Protect and expand funding for mental health resources for first responders and community members.

 Protect & Invest in our Unique Assets and Infrastructure